fuegovic/Starguard/docs/troubleshooting.md

    second form.
 2. The username and password in `MONGO_HOST` must match `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` exactly.
-3. If the password contains any of `: / ? # [ ] @`, percent-encode it in the
-   connection string, or change it to one without them.
+3. Percent-encode anything in the password that means something in a URI:
+   `@ : / ? % +`, and `# [ ]` for good measure.
+Encode it in `MONGO_HOST`
+   and **only** there. `MONGO_INITDB_ROOT_PASSWORD` is the literal password MongoDB was created with, and the healthcheck and Mongo Express use it literally too, so a database that reports healthy while the bot and the server cannot sign in is the signature of encoding it in both places.
+   Watch for `+` in particular: it does not break the connection string, it is silently decoded to a space, so the password that reaches MongoDB is simply the wrong one.
+If the `mongodb` container is reporting healthy while only the bot and the server fail, read [that entry](#the-database-is-healthy-and-only-the-bot-and-the-server-cannot-sign-in) first.
 4. **If you just upgraded from a version whose database ran without authentication, the root user was never created.** The official image only creates it when the data directory is empty, and yours is not.
 Do not